AceVikings/crypto-fantasy-ethforall/contracts/README.md

 ### Balance and Token Purchase

 Users can now use this balance to purchase tokens based on the snapshot price.
-Each purchase deduct from user balance and adds tokens to user portfolio and total portfolio.
+Each purchase deducts from user balance and adds tokens to user portfolio and total portfolio.

 ### Tournament End and Winning Calculation